pulumi/docs/content/events/hacktoberfest-2020/index.md

 This year, Pulumi is participating in Hacktoberfest with three areas where the community at large can collaborate to build new open source capabilities.

-### Native Pulumi Providers

-Want Pulumi to work better with your favorite cloud services?
-We'll show you how to get started building providers that let Pulumi users take full advantage of these services.
+### Policy as Code

+[Pulumi CrossGuard](https://www.pulumi.com/docs/guides/crossguard/) allows you to create policies for logic that you may want to enforce on your cloud resources as code.
+Policies are written as validation functions that are evaluated against all resources in your Pulumi stack.
+An example of this in practice is [AWSGuard](https://github.com/pulumi/pulumi-policy-aws), a library that codifies best practices for AWS.

+Here are some helpful links to get you started with Policy as Code:

+* [Crossguard Core Concepts](https://www.pulumi.com/docs/guides/crossguard/core-concepts/) - An in-depth guide to the core concepts for Policy as Code.
+* [Example Policy Packs](https://github.com/pulumi/examples/tree/master/policy-packs) - Example policies for common cloud providers.
+* [Configurable Policy Packs](https://www.pulumi.com/docs/guides/crossguard/configuration/) - A guide to authoring flexible Policy Packs that can be configured and reused.

 ### Operator and Automation API

-Learn how to use Pulumi's new Kubernetes Superpowers to build truly automated deployments for your workloads.
+The recently unveiled [Automation API](https://www.pulumi.com/blog/automation-api/) provides a robust programmatic layer on top of Pulumi's declarative Infrastructure as Software.
+By exposing Pulumi programs and stacks as strongly-typed composable building blocks, it means that Pulumi can now be fully embedded inside your software projects.

+We've already seen the Automation API being used in incredibly creative ways, and we'd love to see what you dream up with it.

+Here are some helpful links to get you started with the Automation API:

+* [Go Documentation](https://pkg.go.dev/github.com/pulumi/pulumi/sdk/v2/go/x/auto) - Go documentation for the Automation API.
+* [TypeScript/JavaScript Documentation](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/pulumi/x/automation/) - Typescript documentation for the Automation API.
+* [Automation API examples](https://github.com/pulumi/automation-api-examples) - Examples of different Automation API use cases.

 ### Reusable Infrastructure Libraries

-One of Pulumi's superpowers is that it allows you to easily create new abstractions and infrastructure building blocks.
-In fact, some of our own libraries like [awsx](https://github.com/pulumi/pulumi-awsx) and [kx](https://github.com/pulumi/pulumi-kubernetesx) do just that by creating higher-level components (i.e. [component resources](https://www.pulumi.com/docs/intro/concepts/programming-model/#components)) on top of the [pulumi-aws](https://github.com/pulumi/pulumi-aws) and [pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) providers respectively.
+One of Pulumi's superpowers is that it allows you to easily create new abstractions and infrastructure building blocks in the form of [component resources](https://www.pulumi.com/docs/intro/concepts/programming-model/#components).
+A component is a logical container for physical cloud resources and controls how resources are grouped in the CLI.
+In fact, some of our own libraries like [awsx](https://github.com/pulumi/pulumi-awsx) and [kx](https://github.com/pulumi/pulumi-kubernetesx) do just that by creating higher-level components (i.e. component resources) on top of the [pulumi-aws](https://github.com/pulumi/pulumi-aws) and [pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) providers respectively.

 Here are some helpful links to get you started on authoring your own component resources: